Enhancing the Josephson diode effect with Majorana bound states

-In conclusion, we studied the realization of Josephson diodes in finite topological Josephson junctions.
-We found that having a Zeeman field in the normal region parallel and perpendicular to the spin-orbit coupling induces Josephson diodes in the trivial and topological phases.
-We discovered that the quality factors of the Josephson diodes in the topological phase can be greatly enhanced entirely due to the spatial nonlocality of Majorana bound states.
-Similar Josephson junctions as those studied here based on superconductor-semiconductor hybrid systems have already been fabricated \cite{tiira17,PhysRevLett.121.047001,PhysRevX.9.011010,PhysRevLett.124.226801,PhysRevLett.125.116803,baumgartner2022supercurrent,mazur2022gatetunable,PhysRevLett.131.027001}, which places our findings within experimental reach.
-Our results thus establish topological superconductivity for realizing topological Josephson diodes with protected and superior functionalities.
+In conclusion, we studied Josephson diodes in finite topological Josephson junctions and found that their emergence is induced by having a Zeeman field in the normal region parallel and perpendicular to the spin-orbit coupling.
+We discovered that the quality factors of the Josephson diodes in the topological phase are greatly enhanced entirely due to the nonlocality of Majorana bound states, a mechanism that has not been explored before \cite{PhysRevB.106.224509,PhysRevB.106.214524,fu2023fieldeffect,legg2023parity,lu2023tunable,cuozzo2023microwavetunable}.
+Similar Josephson junctions as those studied here based on superconductor-semiconductor hybrid systems have already been fabricated \cite{tiira17,PhysRevLett.121.047001,PhysRevX.9.011010,PhysRevLett.124.226801,PhysRevLett.125.116803,baumgartner2022supercurrent,mazur2022gatetunable,PhysRevLett.131.027001,spanton2017current}, which places our findings within experimental reach.
+Our results thus establish topological superconductivity for realizing topological Josephson diodes with protected and enhanced functionalities.

 We thank Y. Asano, S. Ikegaya, and S. Tamura for insightful discussions.
-J. C. acknowledges financial support from the Japan Society for the Promotion of Science via the International Research Fellow Program, the Swedish Research Council (Vetenskapsr{\aa}det Grant No. 2021-04121), and the Carl Trygger’s Foundation (Grant No. 22: 2093).
-N. N. acknowledges support from JST CREST Grant Number JPMJCR1874, Japan.
-Y. Tanaka acknowledges support from JSPS with Grants-in- Aid for Scientific Research ( KAKENHI Grants No. 20H00131 and No. 23K17668).
+J. C. acknowledges support from the Japan Society for the Promotion of Science via the International Research Fellow Program, the Swedish Research Council (Vetenskapsr{\aa}det Grant No. 2021-04121), and the Carl Trygger’s Foundation (Grant No. 22: 2093).
+N. N. acknowledges support from JST CREST Grant No. JPMJCR1874, Japan.
+Y. T. acknowledges support from JSPS with Grants-in- Aid for Scientific Research (KAKENHI Grants No. 20H00131 and No. 23K17668).

 \onecolumngrid

 \foreach \x in {1,...,4} {